archethic-foundation/dex/README.md

 ```elixir
 get_remove_amounts(lp_token_amount)
 ```

 Returns amounts of token to get back when removing liquidity

 - `lp_token_amount` Number of lp token to remove

 ```json
 { "token1": 11.662465, "token2": 8.54834787 }
 ```

-#### Actions triggered by transaction:
+#### Actions triggered by transaction

 ```elixir
 add_liquidity(token1_min_amount, token2_min_amount)
 ```

 This action allow user to add liquidity to the pool.
 User must send tokens to the pool's genesis address.
 The amounts sent should be equivalent to the pool ratio.
 User can specify a slippage tolerance by providing the minimum amount by token that the pool can use.
 If there is more fund sent by the user than the needed liquidity, the excedent is returned to the user.
 In exchange of the liquidity, the user will receive some LP token.

 - `token1_min_amount` is the minimum amount of token1 to add in liquidity
 - `token2_min_amount` is the minimum amount of token2 to add in liquidity

 ```elixir
 remove_liquidity()
 ```

 This action allow user to remove the liquidity he previously provided.
 User must send the lp token he wants to remove to the burn address ("000...000") (don't forget to add the pool in recipient otherwise lp token will only be burned).
 The pool will calculate the share of the user and return the corresponding amount of both pool tokens.

 ```elixir
 swap(min_to_receive)
 ```

 This action allow user to swap a token of the pool against the other token.
 User must send the input token to the pool's genesis address.
 The pool will calculate the output amount and send it to the user.
 User can specify a slippage tolerance by providing the minimum amount of the output token to receive.

 - `min_to_receive` is the minimum amount of the output token to receive

 ```elixir
 update_code()
 ```

 This action can be triggered only by the Router contract of the dex.
 It allow the Router to request the pool to update it's code.
 The pool will request the new code using the function `get_pool_code` of the Factory (see above).

 ```elixir
 set_protocol_fee(new_protocol_fee)
 ```

 This action can be triggered only by the Master chain of the dex.
 It allow to update the protocol fee of the pool.

 ### Farm